 As a resident of Birmingham, Alabama, becoming aware of history, culture, and context is an irreplaceable and ongoing step in understanding how to love my community well.
-In my city, food deserts, failing schools, and lack of affordable housing can be traced back to segregation, racial violence, and “White Flight” out of the city to create new residential areas, among other causes.
+In my city, food deserts, failing schools, and lack of affordable housing can be traced back to segregation.
+Racial violence, and “White Flight” out of the city to create new residential areas are also causes.
 These historical factors affect the needs and attitudes of the people within my immediate mission field.

 Take time to become aware of specific needs in your community before investing your resources.
 This requires listening, prayer, and careful consideration.
 Does your city have a failing school system?
 Does your rural community lack nutritious food?
 Do some neighborhoods need repairs to their homes?
 Does a single mother live on your street?
 Each place and individual are different.
-In order to become aware of the specific needs in your community, work to become friends with those in need in your neighborhood, whether at your kids’ school or on the streets of your city.
+In order to become aware of the specific needs in your community, work to become friends with those in need in your neighborhood.
+It could be at your kids’ school or on the streets of your city.